Glo (band)

 Glo is a Canadian alternative rock band from Montreal, Quebec formed in 2001.
 They consist of Riccardo "Rick" Cordi (vocals, guitars), Eddie Mazzola (guitar, bass, keyboards), and Patrick Rowan (drums).

+Career

-Their self-titled debut received favorable reviews and spawned the single ‘Wither’ which appeared on the soundtrack for the TV series Higher Ground.
+Their self-titled debut included the single "Wither", which appeared on the soundtrack for the TV series Higher Ground.
 Soon after the release of Glo, they were invited to perform at NXNE in Toronto, Ontario, Canada and the ‘In the City’ music festival in Manchester, England.

-After taking a brief hiatus, Glo released their highly anticipated follow-up ‘Off to the Races Vol. 1’, in early 2007.
-Soon after its release, the material began getting regular airplay in stations across Canada.
-With a growing fan base, Glo began work on a new full-length studio album.
+After taking a brief hiatus, Glo released their follow-up Off to the Races Vol. 1, in early 2007.
 On the Outside was released in 2010 through the GloMusicGroup.
-While the album was completed in 2009, the band was dissatisfied with the production and decided to turn to veteran produced Paul Lani (U2, Red Hot Chili Peppers, and Megadeth) for the final mix.
-The album was officially launched in 2010, and the first single from the new disc, "Move Along", stayed on the Canadian Active Rock charts for 12 weeks, peaking at number 41.
+While the album was completed in 2009, the band was dissatisfied with the production and turned to veteran producer Paul Lani.
+The albums first single, "Move Along", stayed on the Canadian Active Rock charts for 12 weeks, peaking at number 41.